What To Do After An Accident

 In this article, we’ll go through the various steps on what to do after a car accident.
 You’ll understand some of the do’s and don’ts as well as helpful tips to make the best out of a sticky situation.

-Remain at the scene
+Remain at the scene but move to safety

 The first step when you get in a car accident is to remain at the scene.
 Never leave the scene, even if you think it’s a minor accident.
 You can risk facing criminal charges of a hit-and-run if you decide to leave after an accident.